steelman/jekyll/docs/_docs/installation.md

 ## Install on macOS {#macOS}

-We only cover latest macOS High Sierra 10.13 here, who comes with Ruby 2.3.3, older systems will need to [install a more recent Ruby version via Homebrew](#homebrew).
+We only cover latest macOS High Sierra 10.13 here, which comes with Ruby 2.3.3, older systems will need to [install a more recent Ruby version via Homebrew](#homebrew).

-First, you need to [install Xcode from the AppStore](https://itunes.apple.com/fr/app/xcode/id497799835?mt=12).
+First, you need to [install Xcode from the App Store](https://itunes.apple.com/app/xcode/id497799835?mt=12).
 Then to install the command-line tools, open a terminal and run:

 ```sh
 xcode-select --install